zogzog/cubicweb/doc/book/en/annexes/rql/implementation.rst

 - missing proper explicit type conversion,  COALESCE and certainly other things...

-- writing a rql query._cwuire knowledge of the schema used (with real relation names and entities, not those viewing in the user interface).
+- writing a rql query require knowledge of the schema used (with real relation names and entities, not those viewing in the user interface).
 On the other hand, we can not really bypass that, and it is the job of a user interface to hide the RQL.